neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 2. Possible Cell States:
   A. Empty
     - should be full-height of 1 line with placeholder text.
 Columns A. "command...", B. "param..."
-C. "value..." see styling for details
+C. "value..." see styling for details.
+Placeholder text should be CSS-based using the :empty pseudoclass
   B. Unlocked for editing
     - only one cell can be unlocked at a time
   C. Locked (must have valid values for DSL Cells)